diekhans/pipettor/README.rst

 Features
 --------

+* Creating process pipelines in Python is either complex (e.g. ``subprocess``), or not robust (e.g. ``os.system()``).
+This package provides aims to address these shortcomings.
 * Command pipelines are simply specified as a sequence of commands, with each command represented as a sequence of arguments.
-* Failures of any process in the pipeline result in an exception, with stderr include in the exception.
+* Failure of any process in the pipeline results in an exception, with ``stderr`` included in the exception.
-* Pipeline stdin/stdout/stderr can be passed through from parent process, set to a file, or read/written by the parent process.
+* Pipeline ``stdin/stdout/stderr`` can be passed through from parent process, redirected to a file, or read/written by the parent process.
-* Asynchronous reading and writing to and from the pipeline without risk of deadlock.
+* Asynchronous reading and writing to and from the pipeline maybe done without risk of deadlock.
-* Pipeline may run asynchronously or block until completion.
+* Pipeline can run asynchronously or block until completion.
-* Includes a file-like object for reading or writing a pipeline.
+* File-like objects maybe created for reading or writing a pipeline.
-* Free software: MIT license
 * Documentation: https://pipettor.readthedocs.org.